 Other things to be aware of:

 Property insurance policies – Many companies assume that their property insurance covers their equipment, but this is often not the case.
-Property policies typically only provide coverage for accidents such as fire, flood and theft, while machinery insurance covers internal causes, such as mechanical failure, electric short-circuiting, a motor burnout, or damage resulting from an accidental event.
+Property policies typically only provide coverage for accidents such as fire, flood, and theft, while machinery insurance covers internal causes, such as mechanical failure, electric short-circuiting, a motor burnout, or damage resulting from an accidental event.

 Business interruption insurance – Business interruption insurance is not a substitute for business equipment insurance.
-Business interruption insurance covers the reduction of income/increase in cost of working in the event of lost income resulting from an insured loss of or damage to your property, not the property itself.
+Business interruption insurance covers the reduction of income/increase in the cost of working in the event of lost income resulting from an insured loss of or damage to your property, not the property itself.